shahabmuhammad/tweety/README.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

+##Clone this repositroy
+1) Change database name in .env file
+2) run artisan command php artisan migrate
+3) change you credentional for socailite in .env file
 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).